deroshkin/7-point/README.md

 The files 7-point.html, generators.js and file_ops.js are created by me solely for this app.
 The other 3 are standard libraries readily available online and used by a multitude of websites, provided here with no modifications.
-I chose to provide them here, rather than linking to online versions, so that the app requires absolutely no internet connectivity to run.
+I chose to provide them here, rather than linking to online versions, so that the downloaded app requires absolutely no internet connectivity to run.

 ### Running